nasrulhazim/arc8-api/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Lumen, please send an e-mail to Taylor Otwell at taylor@laravel.com.
+If you discover a security vulnerability within Lumen, please send an e-mail to Nasrul Hazim at nasrul@cleaniquecoders.com.
 All security vulnerabilities will be promptly addressed.

 ## License